2022 Massachusetts elections: State legislature

-All seats in the State legislature, the General Court, will be up for election.
+All seats in the state legislature, the General Court, were up for election.

 Massachusetts State Senate

 All 40 seats in the Massachusetts Senate were up for election in 2022.

-In the general election, the Democratic Party captured 37 seats (an increase of 1 seat) while the Republican Party captured three seats (no change in seat number).
+In the general election, the Democratic Party captured 37 seats, while the Republican Party captured three seats (no change in seat number).

 Massachusetts State House of Representatives

 All 160 seats in the Massachusetts House of Representatives were up for election in 2022.
+Democrats won 134 seats, Republicans won 25, and 1 seat was won by an independent candidate.